Talk About Tricks

 This two volume set runs at $250, but in my opinion it's worth far more -- even if you own the MAGIC Magazine issues that the tricks come from.
 You can find the book on a few sites, but Vanishing Inc. is my go-to spot.
 Not to mention, they published it!

-Talk About Tricks, written by Joshua Jay, is a two-column set of books that spans 12 years of MAGIC Magazine's publication, featuring the trick submission column of the same name, Talk About Tricks.
+Talk About Tricks, written by Joshua Jay, is a two-volume set of books that spans 12 years of MAGIC Magazine's publication, featuring the trick submission column of the same name, Talk About Tricks.
 They are hardcover copies, published in 2022 by Vanishing Inc., and have a total of 1294 pages between the two of them.